 Embedded systems are a major global market, controlling a broad range of everyday and specialised devices.
-They are vital elements of, e.g., modern motor vehicles.
+They are vital elements of, for example, modern motor vehicles.
 Skills in embedded systems development are in demand with employers such as General Motors, Volvo, BMW, Mercedes, Toyota, Mazda, Scania and many others.

 The programme is central to today's and tomorrow's labour market, both in Sweden and internationally.
 With a Master's degree in Embedded Systems from Uppsala University you are well prepared for a career in industry or research.